 Suggestions For Deciding Which Surnames to Use on Your Family Tree

 First, as you research, record a name as it appears on the first record, you discover the new ancestor.
-If the first source says Wm Townsley, then write Wm Townsley.
+For example, if the first source says Wm Townsley, then write Wm Townsley.

 Don’t automatically turn Wm into William.
 What if the name is Williamson, Willingham, or another abbreviation?
-You can always alter the name as you uncover more records.
+You can alter the name if you uncover more records.

 As you research, change the name as you find more complete details if a birth record names your great-grandma’s father as “S A Thomson,” record S A as their given names.
 When you discover a census record that indicates S stands for “Steven,” update the given name to Steven.
-If you uncover another record and provide a middle name of “Andy,” then alter the middle name to reflect the full name as Steven Andy Thomson.
+If you uncover another document that uses the middle name of “Andy,” then alter the middle name to reflect the full name as Steven Andy Thomson.

-As you discover additional records that expand S A Thomson to a full name, update what is recorded on your paper or electronic chart to reflect the complete name and leave a note that you changed the name based on this new piece of evidence.
+As you discover additional records that expand S A Thomson to a full name, update what is recorded on your paper or electronic chart to reflect the complete name.
+Then leave a note that you changed the first name based on this new piece of evidence.

 What happens when a name conflicts in genealogy records?

-This is when things become speculative.
-One strategy is to use the name that person signed in their own hand.
-An adult knows what their name is, and that could be the determination of the ‘top billing’ name while including the alternative names.
+One strategy is to use the name that person signed in their hand.
+For example, an adult knows what their name is, and that could be the determination of the ‘top billing’ name while including the alternative names.
 One such record where individuals signed their names in their own hands is a military draft record.

-Whichever name would you give top billing, ensure you record your reasoning for the choice?
+Whichever name you give top billing, ensure you record your reasoning for the choice.

-Andy and I share more recommendations on which name to use when your ancestor has many in this video.
+Andy and I share more recommendations on which name to use when your ancestor has many in this video on YouTube.